ICJIA/spac-client-next/audit-log.md

 ## Site Updates

+### 2025-06-24: Implemented HTML documentation generator with build integration
+- **Change Summary**: Created automated HTML documentation generator using the createDocumentationHTML.js template, integrated it into the build process, and configured robots.txt to restrict search engine access to the documentation directory.
+- **Files Added**:
+  - `creators/createDocumentationHTML.js`: Complete HTML generator script with dark/light mode toggle, responsive design, syntax highlighting, and smooth scrolling functionality
+  - `public/documentation/index.html`: Generated HTML documentation (53 KB) with professional styling and interactive features
+- **Files Modified**:
+  - `package.json`: Added `markdown-it-anchor` dependency and integrated documentation generation into serve/build scripts with new `create:documentation` command
+  - `public/robots.txt`: Updated to include `Disallow: /documentation/` directive while maintaining existing crawling permissions and adding sitemap reference
+- **Technical Notes**: The HTML generator converts project-documentation.md to a professional HTML interface with CSS variables for theme management, localStorage theme persistence, automatic heading ID generation, and smooth anchor scrolling.
+The documentation is now automatically generated during both development and production builds, ensuring it stays current with project changes.
+The robots.txt configuration keeps the documentation accessible to team members while hiding it from search engines.

 ### 2025-06-24: Created comprehensive project documentation
 - **Change Summary**: Developed complete project documentation following the project-documentation-prompt.md template, providing comprehensive guidance for new developers and covering all aspects of the SPAC website project from setup to deployment.
 - **Files Added**: